jasonmccampbell/spraycc/README.md

 CPU slot for the entire duration of the build, scaling down once the task queue depletes.
 This eliminates the scheduling overhead and latency of submitting hundreds or thousands of small jobs to the cluster manager, while also eliminating NFS cache overhead since the generated files are returned to the originating host.

+At startup the server writes the file  _.spraycc_server_ in the current directory.
+This is the file that the runner processes will look for in order to know how to connect to the server.
+Each time the server starts, it creates a randon access code which is included in this file.
+This prevents runner and exector processes (and port scanners or other software) from accidentally connecting to the wrong server instance.

+If you are using symbolic links in your file system, please be aware that the runner processes will look 'up' the real directory tree of the directory where the process is started, not back through the symbolic links that may have been traversed to get there.
+If the server file .spraycc_server is not in a parent of the directory the runner started it, it will report that the server hasn't been started.

 # Why Rust?
 *Reason number one:* I want to learn Rust and the best way to learn a language is to do something "real".